 - The gastrointestinal system and liver: Are you pooping every day?
 Yup – this is a huge reflection of overall health.
 Are there clues that your liver detoxification pathways could use some support – like constipation or premenstrual syndrome?

 - The urinary tract: How’s your hydration game?
 Is your urine bright yellow or pale in color?

 - The skin and lymphatics: Do you get warm, sweat and move your body regularly?

-Foundational Basics: Home Practices and Diet Considerations
+Foundational Basics: Home Practices and BIG-PICTURE Diet Considerations

 Hydration What’s your bodyweight?
 Divide that number in half.
 That’s the number of ounces of water you ought to consume each day.
 This is assuming you don’t have a chronic condition where fluid intake needs to be monitored closely – always consult your doctor with any questions.
 If you drink coffee, up your water to make up for this, too.
 Filtered water is best and herbal teas count towards your goal.
-Finally, aim to drink the bulk of water 30 minutes away from meals to avoid diluting your stomach acid.
+Aim to drink the bulk of water 30 minutes away from meals to avoid diluting your stomach acid.